foxylion/rethinkdb-orm-java/README.md

 This is a lightweight OR mapper for [RethinkDB](https://www.rethinkdb.com/) and Java.
 It automatically maps your POJOs to a RethinkDB compatible data structure and vice versa.

+## What do I get?

+- Lightweight OR mapper using annotation processors
+  - Support to map fields to other database field names
+  - Support to ignore fields from model or database
+- Possibility to automatically create tables and inidices
+- Connection pooling support across threads (also standalone available)

 ## How to use?

 The integration is using annotation processors to generate the DAO classes.